-pH value exceeding the limits also creates an 'alarm' on the chlorine dosing if chlorine dosing is active.
-The chlorine dosing is stopped until the pH value is within the limits again, the 'alarm' is indicated by flashing diodes AUTO on the chlorine channels and alarm text 'PHF' at RESET.
-When the pH value returns to normal values, the chlorine dosing starts again if dosing shall take place, the AUTO diodes return to steady light.
+pH value exceeding the limits or redox value exceeding the high alarm limit also creates an 'alarm' on the chlorine dosing if chlorine dosing is active.
+The chlorine dosing is stopped until the pH value and redox value is within the limits again, the 'alarm' is indicated by flashing diodes AUTO on the chlorine channel.
+When the pH and redox values return to normal, the chlorine dosing starts again if dosing shall take place, the AUTO diodes return to steady light.